-Class Hours: 54 Lecture Advisory(s): ENG 051A Transfers to: UC/CSU C-ID: ARTH 120
+Class Hours: 54 Lecture Advisory(s): ENG 001A or ESL 001 Advisory(s): ART 016A Transfers to: UC/CSU C-ID: ARTH 120

-Survey of Western Art: Renaissance To the Present
+Survey of Western Art: Renaissance to The Present

-ART 016B is a survey of the Arts from the Proto-Renaissance in Italy through contemporary styles.
-The course includes a concentrated study of individual artists and their work.
+ART 016B is a survey of the Arts from the early Renaissance in Italy through contemporary styles.
+The course includes a concentrated study of individual artists and their work from various cultural and ethnic backgrounds.